unitehenry/unitehenry/content/blog/money-25.md

 It is important to invest in good people that surround you.

-It is intagible, and hard to judge when to do, but I enjoy buying gifts and treating people to nice dinners that have done right by me.
+It is intangible, and hard to judge when to do, but I enjoy buying gifts and treating people to nice dinners that have done right by me.

 It is a great way to spread joy, show appreciation, and plant seeds of favor that compound into the future.
 I don't count my returns, and I don't keep score.